Michigan State University Men's Club Volleyball: Yearly operations

-Alumni

-Worldwide, the MSU men's volleyball alumni family includes teachers, doctors, lawyers, dentists, engineers, economists, business executives, career military, scientists, and many other professionals.
-Former Club members can also be found working in business throughout Europe, pursuing volunteer missionary work in Africa, and spearheading agricultural, medical, technological and entrepreneurial efforts in China, the Middle East and throughout North America.
-Despite this geographical diversity, MSU alumni stay actively engaged by offering Club graduates counseling, job opportunities, friendship and a sense of MSU family that lasts long after graduation.

-Academics

-Academic excellence has always been the club's #1 priority and a prerequisite for team participation.
-The club's graduation rate since 1987 is 99%, making it the most academically distinguished sports team (club or varsity) on campus.

 Coaching

 The club is coached by Sante Perrelli who helped students rejuvenate the club in 1987, and has been the club's head coach since that time.
 Coach Perrelli has USA Volleyball Impact, CAP Level 1 and CAP Level 2 coaching certifications and was named the 2006 National Coach of the Year.
 Gary Colberg, former Director of Competition for the NCVF National Championship" said "Perrelli's green machine is an organizational model for all collegiate sports to emulate.
 The Spartans' consistency of high performance is the results of excellent coaching, fiscal management and a commitment to national exposure."
 Coach Perrelli founded the BTMVA (a division of the MIVA) in 1990 for Big Ten university men's volleyball club teams, and is president and co-founder of the MIVA, Lakeshore Region Volleyball Association, Inc., and the National Collegiate Volleyball Federation, Inc.